reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 ## Tests

-### List Of Unit Tests

-Included:

-Excluded:

 ### Running The Tests

-The plugin tests run of memory with the default settings.
+The tests require more memory than the defaults allow:
-The Hardhat option `--max-memory 4096` didn't work for me, I had to pass Node parameters to yarn:

 ```bash
 NODE_OPTIONS="--max-old-space-size=4096" yarn run hardhat test test/plugins/individual-collateral/maple-v2/MaplePoolCollateral.test.ts
 ```

+The Hardhat option `--max-memory 4096` didn't work for me.
+I had to use `NODE_OPTIONS` to pass parameters from Yarn to Node.

 ### Context

-- `MAINNET_BLOCK = 16122421`
+- `FORK_BLOCK = 16964294` (the pools were created at `16162536` and `16162554`)

+### List Of Unit Tests

+Most of the test suite comes from [the collateral test suite][reserve-collateral-parent-test-script].

+The Maple contracts are plugged into this testing suite by implementing the absract factories in [this script][reserve-collateral-test-script].

 ## Appendix: Exchange Rate Break-Down